- Prep time:

-- 1 pint of strawberries, hulled and quartered
+- 1 pint of strawberries, hulled and sliced

 Using a clean mixing bowl and whisk, beat 4 egg whites with ½ teaspoon salt on medium until foamy, then add ¼ cup sugar a little at a time, beating continuously on high until stiff, shiny peaks form.
 Gently fold ⅓ of the whites into the yolk mixture to lighten, then fold in the remaining whites gently but thoroughly incorporating.
 Transfer batter to pan and gently tap against work surface to release air bubbles.

-Bake until golden and a toothpick inserted in the center comes out clean, about 45 minutes.
+Bake until golden and a toothpick inserted in the center comes out clean, 30-40 minutes.
 Cool for about 10 minutes then run a thin knife around edge of pan and remove cake from pan.

 Add egg yolks and granulated sugar to a mixing bowl and whisk until fluffy and pale in color.
 Add lemon zest and mascarpone cheese spoonfuls at a time until incorporated.
 Using a rubber spatula, fold in the whipped cream.
 Cover and refrigerate until ready to use.